 Medicare Part A Penalty

-Many people are automatically enrolled in Part A, depending on their work history.
-As discussed above, it may be in your best interest to delay your Part A enrollment due to an HSA through your employer.
+If you are already receiving Social Security benefits, you will automatically be enrolled in Part A. In this case, you would not be eligible to defer Part A. If you are not already receiving Social Security benefits, it may be in your best interest to delay your Part A enrollment due to an HSA through your employer.
 If you do not have active creditable coverage through an employer with 20 or more employees and delay taking Part A when you are first eligible during your Initial Enrollment Period, you could incur a late enrollment penalty.

-The Part A penalty is 10% of the current Part A premium.
+The Part A penalty is 10 percent of the current Part A premium.
 You will pay the Part A premium + the penalty for twice the number of years you were eligible for Part A but were not enrolled.

 Medicare Part B Penalty